joavzmo/DC/TrackProposal.md

     * Learner will be able to create artifical images based on Google's DeepDream algorithm.
   * Prerequisites
     * Recurrent Neural Networks for Sequence Processing in Python

-      * Note that [Deep Learning in Python](https://www.datacamp.com/courses/deep-learning-in-python) is a prerequisite of Recurrent Neural Networks for Sequence Processing in Python, there is no need to include it here.
+**_Note_**: *[Deep Learning in Python](https://www.datacamp.com/courses/deep-learning-in-python) is a prerequisite of Recurrent Neural Networks for Sequence Processing in Python, so I am not including it explicitely it here.*

 ## 7 - [Deep Learning with PyTorch](https://www.datacamp.com/courses/deep-learning-with-pytorch)